Daniel-Rud/tlGxE/README.md

   rnorm(n, resid_sd)
 ```

-## Using tlGxE – Simple Example
+## Using tlGxE – First Example

-To run tlGxE, we will need to specify the outcome `Y`, the exposure
+To run `tlGxE`, we will need to specify the outcome `Y`, the exposure
 variable `E`, and the SNP matrix (or dataframe) `G`.
 In addition, we can
 supply a data frame or matrix of confounders `W` that are in a numeric
 coding.
-We will first demonstrate running `tlGxE` without superlearning
+We will first demonstrate running `tlGxE` without SuperLearning
 in the outcome model and will use a `glmnet` outcome model. `tlGxE` uses
-superlearning in the global propensity model, by default.
-We will first
+SuperLearning in the global propensity model, by default.
-show a simple illustration of the method, and then discuss all the
-tuning parameters.

 Notice that, because our cohort variable is a factor variable, we will
-create a dummy variable encoding using the `model.matrix` function.
+need to use the `model.matrix` function to create a confounder matrix
+that creates the dummy variables for factor variables.

 ``` r
 library(tlGxE)